 What motivates Montgomery?

 I think there is a certain slowness to words.
-I think we probably live in an age of accelerated image and we are bombarded with hundreds of images a day and in that context, words can be a moment of quiet or pause.
+I think we probably live in an age of accelerated image and we are bombarded with hundreds of images a day.
+In that context, words can be a moment of quiet or pause.
 “The point of art touches the hearts of strangers, without the trouble of ever having to meet them.
-But, if you can touch their hearts from a distance and help a little bit from your quite studio, then it is very nice.
+But, if you can touch their hearts from a distance and help a little bit from your quiet studio, then it is very nice.

 Recurring themes & techniques

-Montgomery works addressed universal themes mainly human kindness and power of love, with a message created in sparse language and attention-grabbing images.
+Montgomery’s works addressed universal themes, mainly human kindness and the power of love, with a message created in sparse language and attention-grabbing images.